Daniel-P-Lima/Daniel-P-Lima.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Some repositories that I like
+description: My page on Github and some repositories that I like
 nav: true
 nav_order: 4
 ---